-- Secondly, if proceedings are taken by you against a former partner or vice versa then that can result in the property being regarded as a Tenancy in Common.
-Typically a petition for divorce or dissolution of a Civil Partnership may result in converting a Joint Tenancy into a Tenants in Common.
+- Secondly, if proceedings are taken by you against a former partner or vice versa then that can result in the property being regarded as Tenancy in Common.
+Typically a petition for divorce or dissolution of a civil partnership may result in converting Joint Tenancy into Tenants in Common.

 If I make a Will and subsequently marry or enter into a Civil Partnership, is that Will revoked?

 Yes, unless the Will has been made in contemplation of marriage or civil partnership.

 If I am divorcing or dissolving my Civil Partnership does this affect my Will?

 It does to the extent that if your spouse or partner is receiving a gift under the Will, he or she will no longer receive such gift if the divorce or separation takes place.